tracim/tracim/docs/administration/installation/tracim_with_docker.md

 ```
 Ex: `docker build --build-arg BRANCH="feature/new_app" -t algoo/tracim:test_branch .`

-You can also build image with specific tag (This build is make just with necessary files: no other branch available)
+You can also build an image with a specific tag (This build is made just with necessary files: no other branch available)

 ```bash
 cd tools_docker/Debian_Uwsgi